jirmjos/LivoloMqttGate_RCSwitch/README.md

 Example for command to switching on switch=01:
 (main topic path).../livolo/switch01
 Payload: 1 (ON)
+OTE: You need to use two digits on switch number because my quick dirty way of parsing mqtt command, but I thing too is better when reading mqqt command.

 NOTE: Original idea and source code from https://github.com/SergeyKrutyko/RCSwitchMqttGate